tudelft-cs4200/2021/assignments/syntax/week1.2/index.md

 - What are the fundamental differences between parse trees and abstract syntax trees?
 - How can we represent trees as terms?
 Illustrate your explanation with an example.

+### Testing Syntax Definition

+Read the paper [Integrated language definition testing: enabling test-driven language development.](https://doi.org/10.1145/2076021.2048080) and answer the following questions:

+- Why does testing a syntax definition require more than a collection of example programs?
+- What is the use of a domain-specific testing language for syntax definition (e.g. compared to a programmatic unit testing framework)?
+- What does it mean that SPT is language parametric?
+- How does SPT support interactive language design?

+Create a Spoofax project with a small syntax definition for arithmetic expressions (e.g. starting with the productions from Lecture 2) and write a small test suite for the language.
+Can you confirm the ideas presented in the paper?
+(See also the [SPT documentation](http://www.metaborg.org/en/latest/source/langdev/meta/lang/spt/index.html))

 ### Abstract Syntax from Concrete Syntax

 Given the following syntax definition, define the algebraic signature defining its abstract syntax.